Battle of Isurava: Subsequent operations

-In aftermath of the battle, as the Australians withdrew towards Eora Creek the Japanese pushed over the crest of the ridge south of the Isurava rest house and then occupied Alola.
-There they secured a large amount of small arms ammunition and grenades, as well as rations which were eagerly consumed by the troops who were now beginning to feel the effects of hunger as a result of an already strained supply line.
-On 28 August, Horii had received orders to secure an advanced position south of the Owen Stanleys, but to keep the majority of his force to the north while the situation around Guadalcanal was resolved.
+In aftermath of the battle, as the Australians withdrew towards Eora Creek, the Japanese pushed over the crest of the ridge south of the Isurava rest house and then occupied Alola.
+There they secured a large amount of small arms ammunition and grenades, as well as rations, which were eagerly consumed by the troops who were now beginning to feel the effects of hunger as a result of an already strained supply line.
+On 28 August, Horii received orders to secure an advanced position south of the Owen Stanleys, but to keep the majority of his force to the north, while the situation around Guadalcanal was resolved.
 After the fighting around Isurava he pushed only part of his force – about 3,500 men – forward, and tasked the 41st Infantry Regiment with the pursuit of the Australians.

 In the days that followed the Australian withdrawal from Isurava, a "week-long fighting withdrawal" took place.
-Further actions were fought around Templeton's Crossing and Efogi in the early days of September, as the Australian resistance along the track began to stiffen and become more organised.
-In the aftermath, Potts relieved the exhausted 39th and 53rd Battalions; they were ordered to make their way back to Myola and then later to Port Moresby, while the 2/27th was deployed forward.
+Further actions were fought around Templeton's Crossing and Efogi in early September, as the Australian resistance along the track began to stiffen and become more organised.
+In the aftermath, Potts relieved the exhausted 39th and 53rd Battalions.
+They were ordered to make their way back to Myola and then later to Port Moresby, while the 2/27th was deployed forward.
 It joined up with the rest of the 21st Infantry Brigade in time for the fighting around Efogi.
-The 53rd, whose performance was widely derided by Allied commanders, was amalgamated with the 55th and together with the 39th would later see heavy fighting around Gona and Sanananda.
+The 53rd, whose performance was widely derided by Allied commanders, was amalgamated with the 55th.
+Together with the 39th, it later saw heavy fighting around Gona and Sanananda.